larsboy/DMDB/NOTES.md

 * DataFilter: To select subsets of wad and map entries.
 * DataManager: Manages all data objects and their file persistence.
 * MapStatistics: Represents and computes statistics for a set of maps.
+* WadStatistics: Statistics class for a set of wads.
-* StatisticSet: Tables with MapStatistics objects based on different categories.
+* StatisticSet: Tables with MapStatistics or WadStatistics objects based on different categories.

 ### File analysis
 * ThingDef: Defines map things, for map analysis.